-It is a legal requirement for most businesses with more than one employee to have EL Insurance cover of £5 million or more.
+It is a legal requirement for most businesses with more than one employee to have EL insurance cover of a minimum of £5 million.
 All employers are liable for the health and safety of their employees either in the workplace or in remote working environments.
-If a business is found to have insufficient cover they can be charged £2,500 per day so it is vital to have the right amount of cover in place.
+If a business is found to have insufficient cover, they can be fined up to £2,500 per day so it is vital to have the right amount of cover in place.
 This policy could cover you for the cost of any compensation awarded.

 This policy covers most different types of employment, here is a checklist of types of employment covered:

 - Work experience